ledestin/blog/_posts/2020-03-11-procrastination-strategy-for-doing-chores.markdown

 2. In my [12 week year]({% post_url 2019-12-22-my-first-12-week-year-is-over %})
    setup, I have a task in Trello for "Solving problems for 1 [pomodoro](https://en.wikipedia.org/wiki/Pomodoro_Technique) per day".
-3. I'm actually looking forward to doing it everyday.
+3. I'm actually looking forward to doing it every day.

 I usually think "not right now", when faced with folding clothes fresh from laundry, but when I have time scheduled for that, it becomes very easy to start.